lmiller1990/flux-entities/ARTICLE.md

 Accessing a single entity is a more common need than iterating over the entire collection.
 This is why storing the data in a hashmap, `all`, is useful.

-If you store all the entities in an array, for example `state.users` where `users` is `IUser[]`, whenever you want a specific one, you need to iterate over each element, checking some key (usually an id).
+If you store all the entities in an array, for example `state.users` where `users` is `User[]`, whenever you want a specific one, you need to iterate over each element, checking some key (usually an id).
 This has a complexity of O(n) With the hashmap, we simply do `users.all[id]` to retrieve a specific user's details.
 By storing the actual data in a hash map, looking up a user is a O(1) operation.

 If you do want to iterate over them (for example, if we want to show an entire list of projects) you would simply do: